Shubham722-227/deepcode_web/README.md

 ![Screenshot](src/screenshot.png)

 ## Live demo:
-You can see the website in action [here.](https://shubham722-227.github.io/deepcode_web/) Hint: Enter rickroll as a command ;)
+You can see the website in action [here.](https://shubham722-227.github.io/deepcode_web/) Hint: Enter help as a command ;)